ranabirray/file-uploader/README.md

-Please create files folder in the root directory where files will be uploaded
+Please create 'files' folder in the root directory where files will be uploaded